House Democrats to Vote on Impeachment Procedures Thursday

 — Sabrina Siddiqui (@SabrinaSiddiqui) October 28, 2019

-The development comes as House Intelligence Committee Chairman Adam Schiff (D-CA) faces pressure from House Republicans to bring the impeachment probe from out of the shadows.
-In recent weeks, Schiff’s intel panel has conducted a series of interviews as part of the inquiry.
+The development comes as House Intelligence Committee Chairman Adam Schiff (D-CA) faces pressure from House and Senate Republicans to bring the impeachment probe from out of the shadows.

+In recent weeks, the House intel panel has interviewed several current and former Trump administration officials inside Capitol Hill’s SCIF room, also known as a sensitive compartmented information facility.
+Arguing against the use of the secret bunker, Republicans say no discussions involving classified information have occurred inside and assert Democrats are using it to selectively leaking excerpts of witnesses testimony to the media.
+Nearly 30 House Republicans attempted to storm the chamber on Wednesday as Laura Cooper, a senior Department of Defense official working on Ukraine, was scheduled to testify.

+“Behind those doors they intend to overturn the results of an American presidential election.
+We want to know what is going on,” Rep. Matt Gaetz (R-FL), who led the group of frustrated Republicans, said at a press conference prior to attempting to enter the secured room.

 .